Incremental Replication and Schema Updates

 - If the source connector supports metadata cache, clear the metadata cache of the source connection.

-- Open the replication integration for editing.
+- Open the replication for editing.
 When you edit it, Skyvia automatically excludes the objects, deleted in the source, from replication.

 - If all the object fields are replicated, and some of them were deleted, they are also excluded from the replication automatically.
 However, if some of the object fields were manually excluded, and some of the replicated fields were deleted in source, you need to manually edit the task and exclude the deleted fields.